antht9/M1AA3-1ZB3-W2020/README.md

 This is the tutorial(s) homepage for MATH 1AA3 and 1ZB3 (Winter 2020) managed by Anthony Tan.
 Students from any tutorial are welcome to utilize this page.
 If you have suggestions/feedback or see any typos, please notify me by e-mail using the address found below.

 ## Notes Policy
+- UPDATE (03/03/2020): I am currently writing my master's thesis and so notes will be uploaded on a very conditional basis subject to my time constraints.
+Hope you all understand.
 - I will attempt to post tutorial notes *at least* one week (max. two) after a tutorial week has been completed.
 This is subject to change depending on my time constraints.